mcritchlow/mcritchlow.github.io/_posts/2021-12-03-solargraph.md

 task, or something like that.
 For my purposes, this was an experiment so I kept this script external to the repository and/or `.gitignore`'d.

+Solargraph also has a configuration file of its own.
+I added the name of this file to my global `.gitignore` file, as again we're not using this for our project so I don't want it in git.

+This file needs to be called `.solargraph.yml` and exist in the project root directory.
+For our project I just used the defaults:

+{% highlight yaml %}
+include:
+- "**/*.rb"
+exclude:
+- spec/**/*
+- test/**/*
+- vendor/**/*
+- ".bundle/**/*"
+require: []
+domains: []
+reporters:
+- require_not_found
+max_files: 5000
+{% endhighlight %}

 Then, in Neovim, I setup a local `.nvimrc` file with the following setup:

 {% highlight lua %}